anaramirli/predict-soccer-ball-location/src/README.md

 ### regressor_testing.ipynb
 ---------------------------
-In this document, we test our Random Forest for classifying the ball state (wheter game is stoped or not) and the ball coordinate on the y-axis
+In this document, we test our Random Forest for classifying the ball state (wheter game is stoped or not) and the ball coordinate on the y-axis.

 ### classifier_testing.ipynb
 ----------------------------
-In this document, we test our Random Forest for classifying the ball state (wheter game is stoped or not) and the ball y-coordinate segment
+In this document, we test our Random Forest for classifying the ball state (wheter game is stoped or not) and the ball y-coordinate segment.

 ### scale_roleassign_visualization.ipynb
 ----------------------------------------